drivendataorg/repro-zipfile/README.md

 [![tests](https://github.com/drivendataorg/repro-zipfile/actions/workflows/tests.yml/badge.svg?branch=main)](https://github.com/drivendataorg/repro-zipfile/actions/workflows/tests.yml?query=branch%3Amain)
 [![codecov](https://codecov.io/gh/drivendataorg/repro-zipfile/branch/main/graph/badge.svg)](https://codecov.io/gh/drivendataorg/repro-zipfile)

-**A tiny, zero-dependency replacement for Python's `zipfile.ZipFile` for creating reproducible/deterministic ZIP archives.**
+**A tiny, zero-dependency replacement for Python's `zipfile.ZipFile` library for creating reproducible/deterministic ZIP archives.**

 "Reproducible" or "deterministic" in this context means that the binary content of the ZIP archive is identical if you add files with identical binary content in the same order.
 It means you can reliably check equality of the contents of two ZIP archives by simply comparing checksums of the archive using a hash function like MD5 or SHA-256.

 This Python package provides a `ReproducibleZipFile` class that works exactly like [`zipfile.ZipFile`](https://docs.python.org/3/library/zipfile.html#zipfile-objects) from the Python standard library, except that all files written to the archive have their last-modified timestamps set to a fixed value.

+You can also optionally install a command-line interface **rpzip**.
+See the ["rpzip command line program"](#rpzip-command-line-program) section further below.

 ## Installation